ytwguru/client/README.md

 }
 ```

-Pay special attention to the package `can-use-dom`.
-This is a neat little package whose job is simply to detect if we're in the browser or running on a computer (using Node.js or something).
-The reason we need this is because we're referencing the `document` object and Node doesn't know about `document`. `document` and `window` are browser things and we need to treat them that way.
+Take a look at the package called `can-use-dom`.
+This thing's job is to detect if it's in the browser or running on a computer (using Node.js or something).
+We need to know because Node doesn't know about `document`. `document` and `window` are browser-only global objects and will break when assumed global when ran anywhere else.
 Welcome to isomorphic javascript. 🤓

-Awesome, so in order to fire up our app we still need a couple things.

-- create src/components folder
+- create `src/components` folder
-- create src/components/Html.js
+- create `src/components/Html.js`

 ```javascript
 // src/components/Html.js